GaijinEntertainment/daScript/doc/source/stdlib/match.rst

 Implements `match_as_is` annotation.
 This annotation is used to mark that structure can be matched with different type via is and as machinery.

+.. _handle-match-match_copy:

+.. das:attribute:: match_copy

+Implements `match_copy` annotation.
+This annotation is used to mark that structure can be matched with different type via match_copy machinery.